LoPolyDragon/CleanYourMac/README.md

 2. **Backup Important Data** - While the script is safe, always backup important data
 3. **Development Environment** - Cleaning dev tool caches may require re-downloading dependencies
 4. **App Settings** - Some applications may need to reconfigure preferences
+5. **Browser Data** - Cleaning browser caches will log you out of websites and remove saved passwords if not synced
+6. **iOS Backups** - Removing iOS device backups will prevent restoring from local backups
+7. **Xcode Data** - Cleaning Xcode DerivedData may require rebuilding projects
+8. **Docker Images** - Cleaning Docker cache will remove downloaded images and require re-downloading

 ## 🔧 System Requirements